 Dead, curled leaves dangling by fungal “threads” are typical of a disease called thread blight.
-This disease is more common in eastern Kentucky, where it has been observed on apple, cherry, and viburnum this year.
-It was also recently diagnosed on gooseberry in north central Kentucky.
-Other potential hosts include cotoneaster, dogwood, and rose.
+This disease is more common in eastern Kentucky, where it has been observed on apple, cherry, and viburnum.
+Other potential hosts include cotoneaster, dogwood, gooseberry, and rose.
 Unlike fire blight, which kills branch tips, thread blight begins on interior portions of trees (Figure 1).

 Thread Blight Facts